zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

     1. If zero or one, emit *NOT_ENOUGH_NS_CHILD*.
     2. If two or more, emit *ENOUGH_NS_CHILD*.

- 8. Using [Method5], obtain the IP addresses for the [in-bailiwick] name servers from the *Child Zone* for the *Child Zone*.
+ 8. Using [Method5], obtain the IP addresses for the name servers from the *Child Zone* for the *Child Zone*.

- 9. Using [Method4], obtain the IP addresses for the [out-of-bailiwick] name servers for the *Child Zone*.

-10. Count the number of name server names that resolve into at least one IPv4
+ 9. Count the number of name server names that resolve into at least one IPv4
     address:
     1. If zero, emit *NO_IPV4_NS_CHILD*.
     2. If one, emit *NOT_ENOUGH_IPV4_NS_CHILD*.
     3. If two or more, emit *ENOUGH_IPV4_NS_CHILD*.

-11. Count the number of name server names that resolve into at least one IPv6
+10. Count the number of name server names that resolve into at least one IPv6
     address:
     1. If zero, emit *NO_IPV6_NS_CHILD*.
     2. If one, emit *NOT_ENOUGH_IPV6_NS_CHILD*.